 - Preheat your oven to 180oC (fan).

 - Line your cupcake tray with cupcake cases.

-- Add the "cake ingredients" cocoa powder and coffee to a mug.
+- Add 1.5 tbsp of cocoa powder and 2.5 tbsp coffee to a mug.
 Add 50ml of boiling water to the mug and mix together until smooth. >I think the boiling water helps to bring the coffee flavour alive in the cake so I wouldn't miss this step!

 - Add the contents of the mug to the butter/sugar mixing bowl and whisk together until smooth.

 - Add the flour and eggs to the butter/sugar.
 Whisk together until JUST combined (10 seconds). >Don’t over whisk, otherwise you’ll lose the air bubbles & your cake won’t be quite so fluffy!

 - Scrape right around the sides of the bowl and to the bottom, to pick up any excess flour and check there’s no bits of cake mix without the cocoa powder on the bottom of the bowl.
 Give the mixture one final everything is fully combined. >Still try not to over whisk!
 3 seconds at most.>Make sure you scrape right down to the bottom of the bowl and around the sides so everything is thoroughly mixed.